LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Fix bug with spMFUpdateItembyItem and improve logic for batch processing
 #.
 Fix bug with installation package resetting MFSettings
 #.
 Add connection test to spMFGetLicense to validate a connection before license check
+#.
+Fix timestamp datatype bug in assemblies,  and spMFUpdateTableInternal

 4.8.26.67
 ~~~~~~~~~